-My daughter Azalea just had minor surgery.
-Everything turned out just fine, but ahead of time she was a little nervous.
-Specifically, she was concerned about being wheeled away from me, into the operating room.
+My son Asher just had minor surgery.
+Everything turned out just fine, but ahead of time he was a little nervous.
+Specifically, he was concerned about being wheeled away from me, into the operating room.

 Enter...
 The Bubble Parade!

-To ease her fears, the pediatric nurses created a “bubble parade” by blowing little soap bubbles from a wand as she went into the O.R.
-Immediately, Azalea smiled and forgot to be afraid.
+To ease his fears, the pediatric nurses created a “bubble parade” by blowing little soap bubbles from a wand as he went into the O.R.
+Immediately, Asher smiled and forgot to be afraid.

 As a parent, I felt gratitude for this small but meaningful touch.